Nicole Anona Banowetz

 Nicole Banowetz is a Denver sculptor who makes sewn inflatable sculptures and delicate assembled forms.
 Her artwork addresses vulnerability and struggle.
 She empowers objects through embellishment, building up protective layers, which with time become destructive.
 Her forms move freely between growth and decay blurring the distinction between decoration and disease.
 Nicole’s work is inspired by the natural world.
 She addresses human qualities while using the imagery she finds in the animal, plant, mineral, and bacterial worlds.
 She has made made installations inspired by bacteria, parasitic fungus, viruses, radiolaria, rotifers, horses, and rhinos.
 All these forms she recreates in soft inflatable sculptures, which she designs and sews on her sewing machine., sometimes adding illumination from within so that the forms glow at night, and other times adding delicate sculpted porcelain forms which balance within or on top of the inflatable.

 Nicole has completed residencies at the Center for Creative Activities in Ustka, Poland a part of the Baltic Gallery of Contemporary Art‘s artist in residency program, the NCCA Art Residence in Kronstadt in Russia, and in Berlin the GlogauAIR artist in residency program and the Institut für Alles Mögliche residency program.
 She also participated in the Denver Children's Museum residency program, making a large inflatable series of sculptures inspired by childrens' drawings of microscopic creatures.
-She recently completed a large inflatable light installation for the 2016 Amsterdam Light festival, and showed in OpenArt in Orebro.
+She recently completed large inflatable light installations for both the 2016 and 2017 editions of the Amsterdam Light festival, and showed in the OpenArt biennial in Orebro in 2017.

 Nicole is based in Denver, CO USA .
-She is preparing a new light installation for the 2017 edition for the Amsterdam Light festival.
-She will also be showing in Houston TX in January/February 2018 at Gray Contemporary.
+She is represented by Gray Contemporary in Houston Texas.
 Nicole has been invited to the AARK Archipelago Art Residency in Korpo Finland to complete her new work for the the Environmental Art Exhibition Barfotastigen (Barefoot Path) opening in June 2018.
+She will also be in residence in with Breckcreate in Breckenridge in July and August in preparation for her work in the Breckenridge International Festival of the Arts.